-Carissa Nord is in her second season as a full-time assistant coach and third season overall as a member of the Jackrabbit women’s basketball coaching staff.
+Carissa Nord is in her third season as assistant coach and fourth season overall as a member of the Jackrabbit women’s basketball coaching staff.
 She served as a graduate assistant during the 2011-12 season, and was elevated to a full-time position in August 2012.

-SDSU claimed both Summit League regular season and postseason tournament titles her first two seasons on the bench, compiling a 49-17 overall record, including a 30-4 mark in league play.
+SDSU claimed both Summit League regular-season and postseason tournament titles her first three seasons on the bench and in her four years with the Jacks they have compiled a 94-41 overall record, including a 55-11 mark in league play.

-In addition, Nord has coached the junior varsity team at Duluth Central High School (2008-09) and was the head coach of the Northern Lights AAU team in 2009.
+In addition, Nord coached the junior varsity team at Duluth Central High School (2008-09) and was the head coach of the Northern Lights AAU team in 2009.

 Nord played collegiately at the University of Wisconsin-Superior for three seasons, serving as team captain for one year.
 She averaged more than 10 points per game for her career and during the 2007-08 campaign she shot 45 percent from behind the three-point line.